unyt-org/uix/docs/manual/18 Guide.md

 # The UIX Guide

-This guide conveys some important concepts and paradigms for developing applications with UIX/DATEX.
+This guide introduces some important concepts and paradigms for developing applications with UIX/DATEX.
-We recommend that you read this guide before starting to develop a UIX application to fully grasp the concepts and possibilities of the framework.
+We recommend that you read this guide before starting to develop a UIX application to fully understand the concepts and capabilities of the framework.

 ## Storage

-In UIX, you don't need to think a lot about how and where to store data.
+In UIX, you don't have to think much about how and where to store data.
 UIX provides an abstraction layer that essentially treats persistent data the same way as in-memory data.

-The most important point to take away is that you don't need to think about a database architecture or serialization strategy when building a UIX app - with eternal pointers, this is all been taken care of by UIX.
+The most important point to take away is that you don't have to think about a database architecture or serialization strategy when building a UIX app - with eternal pointers, UIX takes care of all that.

 ### Eternal modules
-In UIX, you can just write your application code as if the application runs forever and all your data is available in application memory.
+In UIX, you can simply write your application code as if the application would run forever and all your data would be available in application memory.
-You need to store a list of user data?
-Just think about how you would normally do this in JavaScript:
+Need to store a list of user data?
+Just think about how you would normally do that in JavaScript:

 ```tsx
 // file: data.ts